mikenguyen13/data_analysis/_book/25-dif-in-dif.md

     -   Be careful when matching time-varying covariates because you might encounter "regression to the mean" problem, where pre-treatment periods can have an unusually bad or good time (that is out of the ordinary), then the post-treatment period outcome can just be an artifact of the regression to the mean [@daw2018matching].
 This problem is not of concern to time-invariant variables.

     -   Matching and DiD can use pre-treatment outcomes to correct for selection bias.
-From real world data and simulation, [@chabe2015analysis] found that matching generally underestiamtes the average causal effect and gets closer to the true effect with more number of pre-treatment outcomes.
+From real world data and simulation, [@chabe2015analysis] found that matching generally underestimates the average causal effect and gets closer to the true effect with more number of pre-treatment outcomes.
 When selection bias is symmetric around the treatment date, DID is still consistent when implemented symmetrically (i.e., the same number of period before and after treatment).
 In cases where selection bias is asymmetric, the MC simulations show that Symmetric DiD still performs better than Matching.

 -   It's always good to show results with and without controls because